TEXT US AT ANY TIME

 The Place des Vosges was a meetingplace in the XVIIth century of its elegant and wealthy population.
 Originally called ‘La Place Royale’ in 1612, it received its present name after the Revolution.

 The Place des Vosges lies in the heart of the fashionable Marais district, not far from the Bastille opera.
 King Henri IV decided its construction at the beginning of the XVIIth century.
-The Place des Vosges has a brick and stone architecture unique in Paris.
-It also features an homogeneous square design and lovely arcades.
+This square inaugurated in 1612 to celebrate the wedding of Louis XIII and Anne of Austria, is become the prototype of all the residential squares in Europe.

 Place des Vosges today